Akbaruddin Owaisi: Legal proceedings

 On 28 December 2012, a petition was filed in a local court in Nampally of Hyderabad against Akbaruddin Owaisi for hurting the sentiments of Hindus, and for making inflammatory, derogatory and offensive remarks.
+Another petition was filed by a businessman S Venkatesh Goud in Hyderabad.
 The Andhra Pradesh Human Rights Commission directed the Hyderabad Police Commissioner to submit an inquiry report on the alleged hate speech by 17 January 2013.

-On 3 January 2013, Abid Rasool Khan, General Secretary of Andhra Pradesh Congress Committee, told news channel CNN IBN the state government had "taken cognizance of [Owaisi's] speech" and was "collecting evidence to build a strong FIR and a water-tight case where we can book the person causing hatred."
+On 3 January 2013, Abid Rasool Khan, General Secretary of Andhra Pradesh Congress Committee, told news channel CNN IBN the state government had "taken cognizance of Owaisi's speech" and was "collecting evidence to build a strong FIR and a water-tight case where we can book the person causing hatred."

 On 5 January 2013, a case was filed against Owaisi in Mumbai while a court in Vadodara served a notice on him for "hate speech".
 In May 2014, Andhra Pradesh government gave nod to prosecute Akbaruddin Owaisi in a 2004 case for an alleged hate speech.

 Arrest and bail

 Owaisi returned to Hyderabad on 7 January 2013 and was welcomed by his 7 MLA's and MIM leaders at the Hyderabad airport.
 He later drove to his house in the Banjara Hills area of the city.
 Owaisi failed to answer a police summons at Nirmal town on 8 January, citing ill-health, and asked for four days' time to appear for investigation.
 A team of doctors examined Owaisi at his home twice on 7 January.
-The police declared that he was fit for investigation, even though he complained of bad health.
+The police declared that he was fit for investigation albeit he cited bad health.
 Owaisi also petitioned the High Court of Andhra Pradesh to quash the cases filed against him in lower courts.
 On 8 January, doctors examined him at the Gandhi Hospital and confirmed that their tests showed no medical grounds to prevent his arrest, following which he was arrested by Hyderabad police.
 At the Gandhi Hospital, Owaisi alleged that the doctors were trying to murder him by giving lethal injections.
 After spending 40 days in prison, Akbaruddin Owaisi was granted bail on 15 February 2013.